 5.2.
 Tier-2 & Tier-3A: Settings

-The project properties are the defined parameters of the wizard.
+The project properties are parameters defined in the wizard.
 The Tier-2 and Tier-3A settings for the calculation of the PEC values are described in the table below.

 Table 2: Project settings for Tier-2 and Tier-3A